Post Last Modified – May 10, 2025 ยฆ gr8traveltips.com

 A Beach Lovers Paradise

-After traveling through the night, our ship docked at the {Port of Luganville} by 10:30.
-After enjoying our morning breakfast, we were ready for a great day 🏊 swimming and 🤿 snorkeling on this island.
+Traveling through the night, our ship docked at the {Port of Luganville} by 10:30.
+After enjoying our morning breakfast, we were ready for a great day … ๐ swimming and ๐คฟ snorkeling on this island.

 Without going into great detail on this post, there are some very popular attractions, along with several beaches for you to enjoy here.

-The “Blue Hole”, Champagne Beach and Million Dollar Point were our selections, from doing some research at home prior to visiting.
+The โBlue Holeโ, Champagne Beach and Million Dollar Point were our selections, after doing some research at home, prior to visiting.

 First stop, spectacular Champagne Beach!